 Sales of substantial amounts of our common stock in the public market following this offering, or the perception that these sales could occur, could cause the market price of our common stock to decline.
-Based on shares outstanding as of , upon completion of this offering, we will have outstanding shares of common stock (or outstanding shares of common stock, assuming exercise of the underwriters' overallotment option in full).
+Based on shares of common stock outstanding as of May 31, 2013, upon completion of this offering, we will have 84,918,818 outstanding shares of common stock (or 86,568,818 outstanding shares of common stock, assuming exercise of the underwriters' overallotment option in full).
 All of the shares sold pursuant to this offering will be immediately tradeable without restriction under the Securities Act unless held by "affiliates", as that term is defined in Rule 144 under the Securities Act.
-The remaining shares of common stock outstanding as of will be restricted securities within the meaning of Rule 144 under the Securities Act, but will be eligible for resale subject to applicable volume, means of sale, holding period and other limitations of Rule 144 or pursuant to an exception from registration under Rule 701 under the Securities Act, subject to the terms of the lock-up agreements entered into among us, the underwriters and stockholders holding approximately shares of our common stock.
+The remaining 73,918,818 shares of common stock outstanding will be restricted securities within the meaning of Rule 144 under the Securities Act, but will be eligible for resale subject to applicable volume, means of sale, holding period and other limitations of Rule 144 or pursuant to an exception from registration under Rule 701 under the Securities Act, subject to the terms of the lock-up agreements entered into among us, the underwriters and stockholders holding approximately 98% of our common stock.
 Our board of directors and Morgan Stanley & Co.
 LLC, the representative of the underwriters, may, in their sole discretion and at any time without notice, release all or any portion of the securities subject to lock-up agreements entered into in connection with this offering.
 See "Underwriting."
 Upon completion of this offering, we intend to file one or more registration statements under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, all shares of common stock acquired upon exercise of stock options granted under our plans will also be freely tradable under the Securities Act, subject to the terms of the lock-up agreements, unless purchased by our affiliates.
-A total of 41,925 shares of common stock are reserved for issuance under our stock incentive plans.
-As of February 28, 2013, there were stock options outstanding to purchase a total of 40,445 shares of our common stock.
+A total of 12,381,164 shares of common stock are reserved for issuance under our equity ince